 Here are four techniques that can be used to uncover hidden emotions and provide richer understanding within research:

-In Practice: An example of this was the use of abstract patterns to indirectly determine product effectiveness for over-the-counter cough, cold and flu medication.
-Once the point of emotional reference was established, we were able to determine the impact colors had on packaging.
-For instance, blue was soothing and led to symptom relief, while red represented fever or sore throat.
-As a result the client altered the colors of key words on the package to reflect efficacy, dosing, and duration.
+In Practice: An example of this was the use of abstract patterns to indirectly determine product effectiveness for an over-the-counter cough, cold and flu medication.
+Once the point of emotional reference was established, we were able to determine the impact colors had on the packaging.
+For instance, blue was soothing and led to symptom relief, while red represented fever or a sore throat.
+As a result, the client altered the colors of keywords on the package to reflect efficacy, dosing, and duration.

 Humans use metaphors every day to describe the way they think and feel.
 This can be an effective way to understand the relationship between a product and the end-user.
 This is accomplished by asking respondents to react to visual metaphors representing their thoughts and feelings about a particular brand, through implied comparison.
 In a focus group setting, metaphors can be used to understand “want-to-be” or aspirational personality aspects.
 This provides an opportunity to examine a person’s behavior, as they strive to achieve or accomplish specific things.
 Metaphors also provide a way to identify the important aspects of a brand by the features most strongly related to others in the group.

 In Practice: An application of this effectively drew together the essence of Harley-Davidson motorcycle clothing.
 Millennials were asked to describe, vis-à-vis images, clothing that looked young, hip, and rugged, and that looked and felt like motorcycle clothing.
 This information helped to inform product design and development.